melezhik/outthentic-dsl/README.md

 # Search context modificators

-Search context modificators are special check expressions which not only validate stdout but modify search context.
+Search context modificators are special check expressions which not only validate text but modify search context.

-But default search context is equal to original stdout.
+By default search context is equal to original input text stream.

-That means outthentic parser execute validation process against original stdout stream
+That means parser executes validation use all the lines when performing checks

-There are two search context modificators to change this behavior:
+However there are two search context modificators to change this behavior:

 * within expressions